Events - Frequently Asked Questions

 A. Not if you can’t see ‘SEF acceptable’ in the detail about the event.
 Some events have their own entry forms for good reasons, eg, because they have particular kit you need to carry or because you need to give team information.
 Please stick to what the organiser has asked for!

 A. Yes, if your event meets our requirements for a long distance walking event.
-Contact the Events Secretary.
+Click on the following link for further details.
 It’s a free service.

 A. Great.
 Have a look at our event organisers’ bible, our ‘Guidelines for Organising a Long Distance Walking Event’.